 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas living flame fire which is located within the living room.
-All other fireplaces within the property appear to have been blocked over and are no longer in use.
+There is an open/feature fireplace within the living room apartment.
+All other original fireplaces have been covered over.
 Internal decorations Visually inspected.
-Internal decoration incorporates paint, paper, tile and textured finishes.
+Internal decorations incorporate paint, paper and tile finishes.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains.
-The electrical switch gear is located within the hall.
+The electrical switchgear is located within the hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains.
-The gas meter is located within the hall cupboard.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The gas meter is located in the hall cupboard.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Water is from the mains.
+Water is assumed to be connected to the mains.
 Water piping, where visible, was run in copper and PVC.

-It is possible in a property of this age to have lead pipework still in use but concealed from view.
-A suitably qualified contractor can give further advice in this regard.

-The bathroom suite incorporates a bath with shower, WC and wash hand basin.
+We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
+A suitably qualified contractor can provide further advice in this regard.
+The bathroom fittings incorporate a shower over bath, WC and wash hand basin.